 There are many health conditions, as well, that may result in unexplained or "crazy" weight loss.
 According to the Office on Women's Health, these health conditions include — but are not limited to — thyroid disease, diabetes, celiac disease, Crohn's disease, viral hepatitis, cancer, chronic obstructive pulmonary disease and Parkinson's disease.
 Certain medications can also cause weight loss, which is why it's important to keep your doctor informed of any significant weight changes.

 Pregnant people have special considerations when it comes to calorie intake, too — after all, they are "eating for two."
 Don't go overboard, though.
-The American Pregnancy Association points out that women of a healthy weight prior to pregnancy only require 300 extra calories per day while pregnant.
+The American Pregnancy Association points out that people of a healthy weight prior to pregnancy only require 300 extra calories per day while pregnant.

 Furthermore, a September 2018 study published in the American Journal of Preventive Medicine showed that people with overweight or obesity can actually safely cut calories during pregnancy in order to restrict weight gain.
 Always talk to your doctor first.

 4,000 Calories a Day